takayukii/alexa-skill-movie-quotes/README.md

 $ sls create --help
 ```

-Move to kumon directory and install dependencies.
+Move to quotes directory and install dependencies.

 ```bash
 # in Vagrant